-An archaeological inventory survey was conducted for TMK: (2) 5-2-017:003 in $P\bar{a}l\bar{a}$ and Ho'olehua Ahupua'a, Kona District, on the island of Moloka'i.
-This was done in preparation for ground disturbance associated with improvements to Kanakaloloa Cemetery, to include construction of a new pavilion, boundary wall, paved road, and parking lot, as well as the installation of a water line and the addition of new graves.
-The archaeological work included a pedestrian survey that covered 100% of the 2.777 ha (6.861 ac.) project area, along with subsurface testing, where four backhoe trenches were excavated.
+Archaeological monitoring will be conducted for ground disturbing activity associated with improvements to Kanakaloloa Cemetery at TMK: (2) 5-2-017:003 in Pālā'au and Ho'olehua Ahupua'a, Kona District, on the island of Moloka'i.
+Improvements will include construction of a concrete pad for a future pavilion, a boundary wall, paved road, and parking lot, as well as the installation of a water line and the addition of new graves.

-One historic property was identified: Site 50-60-02-2564 the Kanakaloloa Cemetery.
-The cemetery consists of more than 300 graves, including individuals and families associated with the establishment of Ho'olehua Homestead, one of the first Hawaiian homesteads in the state.
+A previous archaeological inventory survey of the 2.777 ha (6.861 ac.) project area (McElroy and Duhaylonsod 2015) identified one historic property: Site 50-60-02-2564 the Kanakaloloa Cemetery.
+The cemetery consists of more than 300 graves, including individuals and families associated with the establishment of Hoʻolehua Homestead, one of the first Hawaiian homesteads in the state.
 Most graves date from the 1940s to the 2010s, and the cemetery continues to be utilized today.
-Subsurface testing was conducted in areas proposed for construction, and not within the current cemetery.
-No cultural material or features were found during the subsurface testing.
-Avoidance and no further work is recommended for Site 2564 (the cemetery), while the remainder of the property should be subject to archaeological monitoring.
+Avoidance and no further work is recommended for Site 2564 (the cemetery), while the remainder of the property should be subject to full time archaeological monitoring for all ground disturbance.
+A temporary buffer should be installed during construction so that the cemetery is not impacted.
+The buffer should not impede access to existing graves.